 - Many buildings are 100+ years old, are carry the problems that comes with

-- The area, especially around Colfax, tends to rate higher on crime indexes
+- The area, especially around Colfax, tends to have higher crime rates

 - As in much of the city, there is a high number of individuals affected by housing insecurity